"Weird Al" Yankovic: Other media

 Also in 2015, Yankovic was featured as Mad magazine's first ever guest editor for their 533rd issue.

 In 2016, Yankovic became the bandleader on the IFC series Comedy Bang!
 Bang!, on which he had previously guest starred.

 In the official video for Weezer's cover of "Africa" published in September 2018, which itself is parody of Weezer's video for "Undone – The Sweater Song", Yankovic stands in for Rivers Cuomo as vocalist and lead guitar.

 Though he does not appear, Yankovic is mentioned directly by name in the 2021 television series Y: The Last Man adapted from the 2000s comic book series of the same name, which involves a post-apocalyptic alternative timeline where all the men of the world had died.
 Whereas the comic book had the characters reflect on the absence of the Rolling Stones, showrunner Eliza Clark opted to update the references for the show, and used Yankovic as a more modern artist that had been considered a great loss.

 In 2025, Yankovic appeared in the music video for "Terrapin" by American indie musician Clairo, in which he plays Clairo.
 The music video was directed by American actress Ayo Edebiri, marking Yankovic's first collaboration with either of them.

-Yankovic has cameos in all four of The Naked Gun films.
+With the growth of generative AI in the 2020s, abbreviated as "AI", the "Weird Al" name has often been juxtaposed with the phrase "weird AI", which in many fonts look visually similar.
+Yankovic rejected an offer to appear in advertisements for a company selling business products that used artificial intelligence; while he had initially accepted the offer, on learning that the products used artificial intelligence, he backed out, saying "Oh no, I can't be the poster boy for AI, forget it."